blairanderson/tachyonstemplates/_templates/2017-08-16-countdown-launch.md

   - Home Header background image is courtesy of DeathToStockPhoto.
 If you keep it, you must attribute them.

 long-description: > #
   Countdown Theme was built to help you launch something!
 Most businesses and websites benefit from building a little bit of suspense before launching publicly.
 Its part of human dynamics that most people think something is cooler if they are forced to wait for it!
 This theme will help you out!
 Basically download it and update the date, title, change the background, change the links in the footer, and make the email list go to your campaign.
+Using any of the <a href='http://tachyons.io/docs/themes/skins/'>tachyons skins</a>.
 ---